lukegcollins/hardhat-company-docs/Task 2.3P - Company Objectives and Structure/Hardhat Enterprises - S&O.md

 - Connectivity between R&D and Products using Cloud resources as well as CI/CD and ML pipelines
 - Improved Documentation of progress to date
 - Improved analysis of the state of art of the Breaking CAPTCHA
+- Possibly research and proof of concept solutions for cognitive reasoning-based CAPTCHAS

+Long-Term Deliverables
-- Possibly research and proof of concept solutions for cognitive reasoning-based CAPTCHASLong-Term DeliverablesAn end-user product that will allow a user to solve CAPTCHA in real-time with minimal human input
+  - An end-user product that will allow a user to solve CAPTCHA in real-time with minimal human input
   - App or website
   - Chrome Extension